color-company-it/modern-cloud-datalake-v1/docs/2_ExtractTransformLoadPipelines/1_JDBCExtract.md

 only need to analyze a specific portion of the data, or when you want to reduce the amount of time and resources required to extract the data.
 To extract a partial dataset, you can use a WHERE clause in your SQL query to specify the conditions that the data must meet in order to be included in the extract.

-#### Bounded Extract: BE

-An extract using upperbound and lowerbound values involves extracting data from a relational database that falls within a specific range of values.
-This can be useful when you want to analyze data that falls within a specific time period, or when you want to extract data based on a particular value or characteristic.
-To extract data using upper and lower bounds, you can use the BETWEEN operator in your SQL query to specify the range of values that you want to include in the extract.

 ### Expressing these Extract Types in SQL